Amendment C94gpla to the Golden Plains Planning Scheme

-The Bannockburn Growth Plan (Growth Plan) will guide the sustainable growth of Bannockburn to the year 2050.
-The Bannockburn Growth Plan will identify where and when future housing may be developed.
-It will also identify what infrastructure is needed to support the growing community, such as roads and community facilities, and land for employment and retail.
+The Bannockburn Growth Plan (Growth Plan) guides the sustainable growth of Bannockburn to the year 2050.
+The Growth Plan identifies where and when future housing will be developed.
+It also identifies what infrastructure is needed to support the growing community, such as roads and community facilities, and land for employment and retail.

 VPA Fast Track Program

-The Bannockburn Growth Plan and subsequent priority Precinct Structure Plan has been identified as a project on the VPA’s Fast Track Program.
-You can read more about the VPA’s Fast Track Program here.
+The Bannockburn Growth Plan and subsequent priority Precinct Structure Plan were identified as a project on the VPA’s Fast Track Program here.

 VPA Projects Standing Advisory Committee (SAC) Roundtable

-The VPA Projects Standing Advisory Committee (SAC) held a Directions Hearing for the Bannockburn Growth Plan on 8 February 2021 via video conference.
-A roundtable was subsequently held via video conference on 1,2 and 3 March 2021 to consider submissions referred to it by the Minister.
+The SAC held a roundtable hearing in March 2021 to consider submissions referred to it by the Minister.
 The SAC submitted its report on the outcomes and recommendations of the roundtable to the Minister and the VPA on 6 April 2021.
-In accordance with the Terms of Reference the VPA is required to release the report within 10 business days of its receipt (20 April 2021).
 For a copy of the report, refer to: